msamahita/msamahita.github.io/content/authors/admin/_index.md

 ---
 I am Assistant Professor at the [School of Economics](https://www.ucd.ie/economics/), [University College Dublin](https://www.ucd.ie/) and Research Fellow at the [Geary Institute for Public Policy](https://www.ucd.ie/geary/).
 I hold a PhD in Economics from [Lund University](https://nek.lu.se/en).

 My research is in behavioural economics, where I use theoretical, empirical and (primarily) experimental methods to study individual decision-making.
 My current research focuses on the effects of social influence on online behaviour and political preferences.
+More recently, I am also interested in studying gender differences in economics and the causes and consequences of gender norms.

 <!-- In particular, I focus on the effects of social norms, social influence, self-image, social image, emotions and self-control.
 More recently, I am also interested in studying online political behaviour and how information shapes political preferences. -->